pierrot-lc/librewolf-nix/README.md

 - Preferences.
 - Lower some of the privacy settings on some specific sites (e.g. twitch does not work by default on librewolf without disabling fingerprinting).

+## TODO

+- Manage search engines.
+It looks like it should be done by modifying the `search.json.mozlz4` file, which is quite cumbersome.
+This is how HM is doing.

 ## Links